 So expressing consequence.In this case so is a conjunctive adverb expressing a consequence.

 (Some grammar books consider it to be a coordinating conjunction)

-as a connector.
-The coordinated clause of consequence must follow the
+The coordinated clause of consequence must follow the main clause.

 - I took my umbrella with me, so I didn't get wet.

 (To express purpose with the same words, we would need to invert the clauses: So I didn't get wet, I took my umbrella.
 This can only imply purpose.)

 - It was raining, so we stayed at home